 Did you know that most people use their inhaler incorrectly?

-To be honest, I wasn’t wholly shocked by this admission.
-A University of Texas study found that only 16% of patients use their inhaler correctly.
-I don’t know about you guys, but for a life saving medication, this statistic seems incredibly shocking to me.
+In fact, a University of Texas study found that only 16% of patients use their inhaler correctly.
+Naturally, when discussing a life saving medication, this statistic is incredibly shocking.

 The main differences between an inhaler and a nebulizer are that a nebulizer needs little patient co-operation and is designed to place medication directly into the lung.
 This is vital whether a person is taking a maintenance medication or needs a rescue dose during an attack, because the lungs are the source of inflammation which causes breathing difficulty.
 Furthermore, the only "technique" required to use a nebulizer, is to breathe as normal.

-Even with studies highlighting incorrect inhaler use, wheezy kids are still more commonly prescribed inhalers.
-Because inhalers require a certain level of inspiratory flow to be effective, this leaves a lot of people who have respiratory illnesses with an ineffective way to administer their medication.
+Even though many studies highlight how common incorrect inhaler use is, patients with COPD are still commonly prescribed inhalers.
+Because inhalers require a certain level of inspiratory flow to be effective, people who live with severe respiratory illnesses such as COPD are often left with an ineffective way to administer their medication.

 DISCLAIMER: Content on this site is not a substitute for professional medical or healthcare advice, diagnosis, treatment, dietary, or safety advice, and may not be used for such purposes.
 Always seek the advice of your physician or other qualified expert with any questions you may have regarding a medical question, condition, or safety concern.
 Reliance on information presented on this site is at your own risk.
 This site contains the opinions and views of others and does not represent the opinions and views of AireHealth.
 Given the interactive nature of this site, we cannot endorse, guarantee, or be responsible for the accuracy or efficacy of any content generated by our users or bloggers.